 20+ Best Things to Do on the Toronto Islands: A Local Guide

-The Toronto Islands are one of those places that show up on every “must-visit” list-and for good reason.
-But if you’re wondering what there actually is to do once you step off the ferry, I’ve got you covered.
+The Toronto Islands are one of those places that show up on every Toronto “must-visit” list – and for good reason.
+But if you’re wondering what there actually is to do on the Toronto Islands once you step off the ferry, this is the guide for you.

-Here’s what not to miss on your day trip to one of Toronto’s most popular attractions.
+If you’re wondering what to do on the Toronto Islands, here’s my list of the best things to do on your day trip to one of Toronto’s most popular attractions.

 1. Ride the Ferry to the Islands